10 April, 2020

 Further, investment in an investee company by an angel fund shall be not less than Rs.
 50 lakhs and more than Rs.
 5 crore and shall be required to be held for a period of at least 3 years.

 Differences with other AIFs

-Angel Funds should have a corpus of atleast Rs.10 crore (as against Rs.
-20 crore for other AIFs) and minimum investment by an investor shall be Rs.
+Angel Funds should have a corpus of at least Rs.10 crore (as against Rs.
+20 crores for other AIFs) and minimum investment by an investor shall be Rs.
 25 lakhs (may be accepted over a period of maximum 3 years) as against Rs.
 1 crore for other AIFs.
-Further, the continuing interest by sponsor/manager in the Angel Fund cannot be not less than 2.5% of the corpus or Rs.
+Further, the continuing interest by the sponsor/manager in the Angel Fund cannot be not less than 2.5% of the corpus or Rs.
 50 lakhs, whichever is lesser(as per the AIF Regulations it is 2.5% of corpus/ Rs.
 5 crore whichever is lesser).

-In case of angel funds one scheme shall typically have only one investment since every investment would typically have different sets of investors.
-Therefore,there is provision for separate scheme memorandum (in addition to the fund information memorandum) with lesser disclosures.
-In addition, provision of filing of the memorandum with SEBI before launching the scheme is reduced to 10 working days (against 30 days for other AIFs) and filing fees has been done away with.
+In the case of angel funds, one scheme shall typically have only one investment since every investment would typically have different sets of investors.
+Therefore, there is a provision for a separate scheme memorandum (in addition to the fund information memorandum) with lesser disclosures.
+In addition, the provision of filing the memorandum with SEBI before launching the scheme is reduced to 10 working days (against 30 days for other AIFs) and filing fees have been done away with.

 Further, units of angel funds also need not be listed.
 Since angel funds are typically small in size, the registration fees is proposed to be reduced for such funds from Rs.
 5lakhs to Rs.
 2 lakhs.

 Global experience in the regulation of Angel Funds